ErpNetDocs/tech/modules/crm/pos/fiscal-receipt-template.md

 > [!NOTE]
 >
-> Interpolated strings can include text, domain attributes, and system variables available in the respective document type (e.g. sales order) for which you are creating a fiscal receipt template.
-You can also import user-defined calculated attributes, which allow for various calculations of prices, amounts, discounts, and more, all of which are printed on the receipt.
+> Interpolated strings can include text, domain attributes, and system variables available in the respective document type (e.g. sales order) for which you are creating a fiscal receipt template. <br><br> You can also import user-defined calculated attributes, which allow for various calculations of prices, amounts, discounts, and more, all of which are printed on the receipt.

 ## How to use fiscal receipts templates